romanzaikin/BurpExtension-WhatsApp-Decryption-CheckPoint/README.md

 ---------------

 This extension allow you to view and manipulate the actual data that sent via whatsapp.
-1) Open chrome developer tool and break on line '33479' and '5857'
+1) Open chrome developer tool and break on keyPair: t, (line 3311) and wait until the keys will appear (5 minutes or so).
-2) First, you have to run the decoder server which is `parser.py` (is in helper dir).
+2) Run the decoder server which is `parser.py` (in helper dir).
-3) Second, you have to add the file `burpWhatsapp.py` to your burpsuite extensions.
+3) Install `burpWhatsapp.py` to your burp suite extensions.
+4) Break get the keys from step 1.
+5) get the secret parameter from the websocket in burp websocket history.

 Functionality
 ---------------